At the Main Office

-Assist EFAA in serving clients in an efficient and effective manner.
-Greet clients and visitors and assist with directing traffic in our main lobby.
-Volunteers also help manage wait lists for the food bank, answer incoming phone calls, schedule appointments, help out with intakes and perform general office duties, as needed.
-Spanish speaking volunteers are needed in addition to English speaking volunteers.
+Assist EFAA in serving participants in an efficient and effective manner.
+Greet participants and visitors and assist with directing traffic in our main lobby.
+Volunteers also help manage sign in for the food pantry, answer incoming phone calls, schedule appointments, help out with intakes and perform general office duties, as needed.
+Spanish speaking volunteers are needed in addition to english speaking volunteers.

 Patience, compassion, organization and ability to give and follow directions are required.
 Must be able to maintain a calm demeanor and adapt to a busy and sometimes chaotic environment.
 Ability to navigate web based software is essential.
 Spanish speaking ability is helpful.